 A couple of years ago I made a trip to Rhode Island to attend a conference near the town of Exeter.
-While searching for interesting and unique places to visit in the immediate area, I came across a grave I knew I had to visit.
-Only having a limited amount of time, I managed to find an open hour to sneak away to visit the nearby cemetery and its infamous resident.
+While searching for interesting and unique places to visit in the immediate area, I came across a grave which immediately caught may attention.
+I only had a limited amount of free time, but I managed to find an open hour to sneak away to visit the nearby cemetery and its infamous resident.

-Chestnut Hill Baptist Church Cemetery (also known as Exeter Historical Cemetery #22) appears to be a “typical” cemetery to the average person, but this piece of ground is linked to a bizarre saga connected with New England’s darker side.
+Chestnut Hill Cemetery – also known as Chestnut Hill Baptist Church Cemetery and Exeter Historical Cemetery #22 – appears to be another “typical” cemetery to the average person, but this piece of sacred ground is linked to a bizarre saga connected with New England’s darker side.
 Within the boundaries of the cemetery are the remains of one of America’s supposed vampires – a young lady by the name of Mercy Lena Brown.

-George and Mary Brown owned a small farm near Exeter and here Mary bore five children – the third child was named Mercy, though she was known by her family and friends as Lena.
-In 1883, sickness descended upon the Brown Family.
-George first lost his wife on December 8, 1883 to consumption (known presently as tuberculosis) and his eldest daughter, Mary (referred to in some reports by her middle name, Olive) died of the disease on June 6, 1884.
+George and Mary Brown owned a small farm near Exeter where Mary bore five children.
+Their third child was named Mercy, though she was known by her family and friends by her middle name, Lena.
+In 1883, sickness descended upon the Brown family.
+Mary was the first to perish.
+On December 8, 1883 George lost his wife to consumption, also known as tuberculosis.
+George’s eldest daughter was the next to die.
+Mary – who is referred to in some reports by her middle name, Olive – died on June 6, 1884.

-For several years, the family seemed to have escaped the black hand of death, however in 1891, Edwin, George’s only son, took ill.
-Edwin left the area, moving to Colorado Springs in hope of escaping the figure of death that seemed to be stationed at his family’s doorstep.
-Mercy, however, was not as lucky and death claimed her on January 18, 1892 at the tender age of nineteen.
+For several years, the family seemed to have escaped the black hand of death.
+However, the disease returned in 1891 when Edwin, George’s only son, took ill.
+Edwin moved to Colorado Springs, Colorado, in an attempt to escape the curse stationed at his family’s doorstep.
+Mercy was not as lucky and death claimed her on January 17, 1892 at the tender age of nineteen.
 Due to it being winter, Mercy’s body was placed in a crypt – which still exists at the edge of the cemetery – until the ground thawed enough for a proper grave to be dug.

-George, thanks to the whispers of the community, became convinced the daemon was residing in the heart of one of his beloved dead.
+George became convinced the daemon was residing in the heart of one of his beloved dead.
 He contacted doctor Harold Metcalf of Wickford who, according to newspapers, wanted nothing to do with digging up the dead.
-He reluctantly agreed and on March 17, 1892, the doctor and a group of men set out to open the graves of the Brown Family in search of the daemon.
+He reluctantly agreed and on March 17, one month after her death, the doctor and a group of men set out to open the graves of the Brown family in search of the daemon.

 No surprise, George stayed at home as the bodies of his family were exhumed and investigated.